 In Colorado, child support is based on a specific formula that takes into account who is the primary parent, the number of overnights each parent has with the children, the income of both parties, maintenance payments, and other health- and education-related payments that each parent makes in support of the children.

 Our attorneys can help you understand how your choices regarding a parenting plan and separation agreement may affect your child support payments.

 With high income individuals, the “formula” does not apply.
 These cases require a special analysis that takes into consideration the needs of the child and the standard of living prior to the parental separation.

 With self-employed individuals or business owners, the determination of income can be very complex.
 Our attorneys pride themselves on understanding the income of a business and reading and understanding tax returns.
 Determination of income is a critical factor in determining child support.

 Representation For Nonbiological And Same-Sex Parents

 Families are not one size fits all, and nonbiological parents are often responsible for the care and nurturing of children in a household.
 The rights of nonbiological parents is an emerging area of the law that our firm has taken an interest in.
 We are published in two precedent-setting Court of Appeals opinions regarding nonbiological parents seeking custody of a child (see links below).

 Our attorneys, handpicked by renowned family law attorney Cynthia L. Ciancio, understand what it takes to protect the rights of parents and other parties seeking custody rights.
-Contact us to schedule a case evaluation with our Westminster child custody lawyers.
+Contact us to schedule a case evaluation with our Denver, Westminster and Breckenridge child custody lawyers.